Ulrich Hommel: Academic career

 Hommel's research focuses on the economic value of flexibility (e.g. real options), risk management, resilience and crisis management, corporate restructuring, and alternative financing (private equity, venture capital).
-He has published widely in leading academic journals as well as in other academic and practice-oriented media.
+He has published widely in leading academic journals and other academic and practice-oriented media.

 Professional career

 Hommel served as dean of the EBS from 2000 to 2002.
-In this role, he was the academic head of the university and head of the faculty.
-During his tenure, he managed a major reform of the university's flagship program and implemented various initiatives advancing its internatilization including a significant expansion of international partners and adoption of dual degree offerings.
+In this role, he was the university's academic head and the faculty's head.
+He managed a major reform of the university's flagship program during his tenure.
+He implemented various initiatives advancing its internatilization including a significant expansion of international partners and adoption of dual degree offerings.
 Hommel became the rector of EBS in 2003 and stayed in this role until 2006.
-He oversaw a significant expansion of the university's faculty which was accompanied by further internationalization and the establishment of academic research as a core institutional value.
-During his tenure, EBS became the first university-level institution in Germany implementing the Bologna Accord which involved the switch-over from the German diploma to Bachelor & Master qualifications and the adoption of the ECTS system.
-While rector, he also served as Managing Director of the EBS gGmbH, the not-for-profit limited liability company owning EBS university.
+He oversaw a significant expansion of the university's faculty accompanied by further internationalization and establishing academic research as a core institutional value.
+During his tenure, EBS became the first university-level institution in Germany to implement the Bologna Accord which involved the switch-over from the German diploma to Bachelor & Master qualifications and the adoption of the ECTS system.
+While rector, he also served as Managing Director of the EBS gGmbH, the not-for-profit limited liability company owning EBS University.

-Hommel joined EFMD Global Network (then called European Foundation of Management Development) in 2007 as Associate Director of Quality Services.
-In this role, he was instrumental in establishing the EFMD Program Accreditation System (EPAS) that has since evolved into the EFMD Accredited system.
-During his tenure at EFMD until 2019, Hommel served in the capacities of Director of Research & Surveys, Director of Business School Development and Director of Quality Services.
+Hommel joined EFMD Global Network (then called the European Foundation of Management Development) in 2007 as Associate Director of Quality Services.
+In this role, he was instrumental in establishing the EFMD Program Accreditation System (EPAS) which has since evolved into the EFMD Accredited system.
+During his tenure at EFMD until 2019, Hommel served as Director of Research & Surveys, Director of Business School Development and Director of Quality Services.

 In 2020, Hommel co-founded XOLAS GmbH, a consultancy company focused on strategy and accreditation advisory for business schools and other higher education organizations.